klajddd/gatsby-myblog/content/blog/hackerrank-ranking/index.md

 - `VS Code`
 - `IntelliJ`

-This article is an overview of how to prepare to get ranked among top HackerRank coders.
+This article is an overview of how to prepare for programming challenges and exercises on competitive programming sites like HackerRank.

 You will need to have a basic understanding of the Big O notation used to measure a programs efficiency, and data structure and algorithm concepts such as: